ConfigServer eXploit Scanner (cxs) is a tool from us

 - Daily check for new Exploit Fingerprints

-- new in v3: Check for old version of popular web scripts (e.g. Wordpress, Joomla, osCommerce)
+- Check for old version of popular web scripts (e.g. Wordpress, Joomla, osCommerce)

 Included with the cxs Command Line Interface (CLI) is a web-based User Interface (UI) to help: